-07.01.15 Investment of College Funds - Modified as of November 16, 2006
+07.01.17 Investment of College Funds

 This policy provides for direction to the College Treasurer on investment of College funds.
 All investments shall be made in accordance with the Illinois Public Funds Investment Act (30 ILCS 235/1 et seq.), as may be amended from time to time (hereinafter referred to as the "Act").
 All transactions involving College funds and related activity of any funds shall be administered in accordance with the provisions of this policy and the canons of the "prudent person" standard.